google/highway/g3doc/faq.md

 the full `highway.h`, which can be large because some platform headers declare thousands of intrinsics.

+Q3.6: What are **restrict pointers** and when to use `HWY_RESTRICT`?

+This relates to aliasing.
+If a function has two pointer arguments of the same type, and perhaps also extern/static variables of that type, the compiler might have to be very conservative about caching the variables or pointer accesses because their value could change after writes to the pointer.

+`float* HWY_RESTRICT p` means a pointer to float, and this pointer is the only way to access the pointed-to object/array.
+In particular, this promises that `p` does not alias other pointers.
+This usually improves codegen when there are multiple pointers, at least one of which is const.
+Beware that the generated code might not behave as expected if you break the promise.

 ## Portability

 Q4.1: How do I **only generate code for a single instruction set** (static